 Yep, another famous one.
 The Super Star power-up, or Starman if you're old-school, makes you invincible and deadly to all but the mightiest enemies.
 No, those hardy Munchers won't be harmed if you touch them, but on the other hand, they can't harm you either.
 This means you can safely walk across them all the time the power-up (and its toe-tapping tune) lasts.

-As catchy as the music might be, don't let the Starman blow your mind - this little guy won't make you impervious to death via bottomless pit, so don't get carried away and mind your step.
+As catchy as the music might be, don't let the Starman blow your mind - this little guy won't make you impervious to death via bottomless pit, so mind your step and don't get carried away.